woctezuma/steam-market/README.md

 ![Cover: ranking of market arbitrages](https://github.com/woctezuma/steam-market/wiki/img/rBxZxHX.png)

 Arbitrages could consist in:
--   purchasing gems to craft booster packs, which are then immediately sold for more than their crafting cost,
+-   [purchasing gems][sack-of-gems] to craft booster packs, which are then immediately sold for more than their crafting cost,
 -   purchasing items, typically foil cards, which are then immediately turned into more gems than they are worth,
 -   purchasing games in order to produce the corresponding booster packs, with total profit greater than the game price,
 -   turning normal cards into badges, if the expected value is positive, to create items worth more than the badge cost.